fullstackenviormentss/data-science-test/README.md

 ## The data

-Some important tidbits about the data:
+Some important facts about the data:

 - We've taken data from 166 accounts in Cliniko.